Ned McCobb's Daughter: Plot

 Babe sets up headquarters in the basement, hiding liquor in a secret cache.
 Trucks with false bottoms carry the contraband, disguised under loads of sand meant for his phony building enterprise.
 His gang of rough bootleggers begins to overrun the restaurant, replacing its once-respectable patrons.
 Despite the grim transformation, Babe comes to admire Carrie’s strength and integrity, warning his men to treat her with respect.
 Carrie, in turn, sees in Babe a courageous if rough-edged man—so unlike her weak, dishonest husband.
 She tells him, “You’re a man, like Pa.”

 Meanwhile, the prohibition officers plan a raid.
 Kelly begins snooping, and George, hoping to save himself, betrays Babe’s operation.
 But Kelly pulls out a pair of handcuffs, revealing George’s reward is arrest.
 In a panic, George kills him.
 Babe arrives, and though tempted to flee, chooses to stay and help Carrie and her children.
 He and George hide the body, narrowly evading a police raid.

 Though nothing is found in the house, the officers discover the hidden compartments in the trucks and plan an ambush at a nearby bridge.
 Babe forces George to place Kelly’s body in one of the trucks and drive it—accompanied by his own children, whom George brings along to avoid suspicion.
 Carrie, horrified, turns to Babe for help.

 A wild pursuit ensues.
 George speeds down a steep grade, but his truck’s brake rod snaps.
-Babe races alongside in another truck, risking his life to rescue the children—a little girl (Carmencita Johnson) and a little boy (Billy Naylor)—pulling them to safety moments before George's truck plunges off the bridge.
+Babe races alongside in another truck, risking his life to rescue the children, a little girl and a little boy, pulling them to safety moments before George's truck plunges off the bridge.
 George, too frightened to jump, perishes in the crash.

 The authorities arrest Babe, but spare Carrie, recognizing her suffering.
 Before being taken away, Babe grasps her hand.
 "The Callahans have given you a raw deal," he says.
 "Will you let me try to make it up when I get out?"
 Carrie’s tearful eyes and swift kiss are her answer.